zehengl/django-survey/readme.md

 ## Getting started as a contributor

+You may want to use a virtualenv for python 2.7 or 3+ :

+	python3.5 -m venv .3env/
+	# Resp. for python 2.7 : virtualenv .env
+	source .3env/bin/activate
+	# Resp. for python 2.7 : source .env/bin/activate

 In order to get started, install the dev requirements, create the database, create a superuser, load the test dump, then launch the server :